Methodologies

 Where the live numbers come from

-Live totals come from two public Jagex sources.-Combined RuneScape and Old School RuneScape total count uses Jagex's player_count.js endpoint, following the approach documented by the RuneScape Wiki API page.-Old School RuneScape count comes from the official OSRS world-select page.Snapshots are collected about every 3 minutes.RuneScape 3 counts are calculated as the combined total minus Old School RuneScape.
+Live totals come from two public Jagex sources.-Combined RuneScape and Old School RuneScape total count uses Jagex's player_count.js endpoint, following the approach documented by the RuneScape Wiki API page.-Old School RuneScape count comes from the official OSRS world-select page.Snapshots are collected every 3 minutes.RuneScape 3 counts are calculated as the combined total minus Old School RuneScape.

 Steam counts